 Darlene explained that despite receiving assurances that Dave’s nurse or a doctor would call daily, sometimes they would forget.
 She explains in her letter, “how important it is, in these times when the family cannot visit, and has only infrequent communication and is anxiously waiting at home for information about their loved one, how much it means to get a call from someone caring for him at the hospital.
 If there is a way you can help assure nurses have time to make calls or assist patients in making calls because it is an important part of patient care.”

 A Person-Centered Visitor Policy

-After receiving her letter, Dr. Slonim called Mrs. David Randolph to thank her, offer his sympathies and ask if Renown could help in any way.
+After receiving her letter, Renown leadership called Mrs. David Randolph to thank her, offer his sympathies and ask if Renown could help in any way.
 Darlene asked if he might reconsider allowing families to visit hospital patients during treatment for COVID-19.
-Dr. Slonim, who also lost his father to COVID-19 in April 2020 at a New Jersey hospital, asked his leadership team to review Mrs. Randolph’s request and make a recommendation.

 As the COVID-19 situation has evolved, the policy has as well.
 Renown hospitals and medical practices now encourage limited visitors for all patients, including those diagnosed with COVID-19.
 Renown also has extra safety measures to protect the health of patients, visitors and healthcare employees.

 Darlene is very pleased that her letter inspired this shift in visitor policies for patients with COVID-19.
 She says, “I have always tried to think of ways I could help other families.
 Especially those senior couples where one has been hospitalized and the other is home.
 My wish is to help others.”

 Renown Health Visitor Policy

 Renown Health patients may identify two healthy adult “patient supporters” to accompany them on their hospital stay.
 For more details, visit our Patient Supporter Guidelines page.